caldempsey/TransportProtocolHelper/README.md

 # AWSLambdaTransport

-Helper library for working with Go and AWS Lambda HTTP.
+Helper library for end to end communication using different application layer protocols (HTTP, Websocket .etc.).

 Examples might be for AWS lambda but could be sufficient for a broader use case.